jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 Hara argues that paper's practical application of providing people with a medium to record information "is less important than its imaginative impact.
 Human beings who come in contact with its latent potential are naturally driven to express themselves."

-Facing a sheet of white paper invokes kizen.
-It's the limitless possibility of what that piece of paper can hold–and this concept is white.
-"When white emerges from the boundless chaos, it becomes information.”
+A sheet of white paper invokes kizen.
+It's the limitless possibility of what that piece of paper can hold–and this concept is white. *"When white emerges from the boundless chaos, it becomes information.”*

 ## White as a Philosophy
 Japanese minimalism is often seen to encapsulate phrases like "less is more" and "simple is best."
 These phrases, however, miss the mark of what Japanese minimalism is really about.
 Japanese minimalism is about expressing “emptiness.”